Contents:

 On the popup page, you can click Download sample CSV for a template using the expected format.

-Please Note: When creating names for your territories, please use the following guidelines:
+Please Note: When naming your territories, follow these guidelines:

-LeanData will automatically accommodate common variations in Country or State names.
-For example, you will not need to add a row for both “California, United States” and also “CA, USA”.
-These will be flagged as duplicates.
+LeanData automatically handles common variations in Country or State names.
+For example, you don't need separate rows for "California, United States" and "CA, USA" - these are treated as duplicates.

 Please Note: LeanData currently supports state/province variations in the United States, Canada, and Australia.

-Currently, LeanData also allows you to look at one additional field beyond the Country, State, City, and Postal Code fields.
-This is the Custom Field column.
-You can use this to specify an Industry, a Lead Source, a Lead Tier, a Title or any other field you would like.
-You will get the chance to map this column later in the Flow Builder interface.
+In addition to Country, State, City, and Postal Code fields, LeanData provides a Custom Field column.
+You can use this column to specify criteria like Industry, Lead Source, Lead Tier, Title, or any other field you need.
+You'll map this column to your desired field later in Route to Territory Node.

-Once you have completed your CSV, click on the Actions dropdown for the Segment you are creating and Upload your CSV.
-LeanData will validate the CSV and alert if there are any errors or missing information in your CSV.
+After completing your CSV, select Upload from the Actions dropdown for your new Segment.
+LeanData will validate the CSV and notify you of any errors or missing information.

 Exporting Territories

 Select the desired territories by clicking the box to the left of the Territory Name.
 You can select all the Territories on the page by clicking the box to the left of Segment Name.
-Once you have selected the Territories to export, Click Export.
+Once you have selected the Territories to export, Click the Bulk Actions box, then Export CSV.

 After exporting your Territory Segments, you can upload them in the same manner as you would upload a new Territory Segment CSV.